 100% of 2021 graduates claimed that they were positively influenced by the studious culture at CCCK.

 Career Exploration & Preparation

-The Career Exploration Center, located in the Briner Academic Center, has useful tools and resources to help you.
+The Success Center, located in the Briner Academic Center, has useful tools and resources to help you.

 Career Exploration is the process of…

 - learning more about yourself (interests, strengths, weaknesses, personality, values, preference in work, and your dreams),

 - identifying and exploring possible occupations that would fit your personality type,